 In April 2006 a contract was signed between Attiko Metro (the Athens regional transport operator), who will oversee the project, and Ansaldobreda.
 In July of that year excavation for the system began with tunnel boring machines starting at the future line’s western end near the site of the city’s main heavy rail station.
 Cut and cover will be used for stations and at the ends of the line.

 However, AnsaldoBreda has provided the Giugiaro-designed driverless three-car articulated LRV sets for the automatic Copenhagen Metro system.
-Key features of the likely 18 two-car vehicle Thessoloniki metro fleet include a third rail 750V dc power supply, air conditioning and a high-density internal layout with CCTV and prominent information and security systems.
+Key features of the likely 18 two-car vehicle Thessaloniki metro fleet include a third rail 750V DC power supply, air conditioning and a high-density internal layout with closed-circuit television and prominent information and security systems.
 The system will be built with a capability of a 90-second headway, although initially three minute headways are planned.